For as long as I can remember, I’ve always wanted to be a mom. I had a lot of expectations about the kind of parent I’d be.

 I’m so thankful God heard my prayer and intervened in my heart that day.

 I hope this story inspires you to remember those two little words the next tie you’re about to lose it on your kids.
-Choose compassion.

-Enjoy this post?
+Like this post?
 Please save it on Pinterest or use the icons below to share this post to your favorite social media platform.
 It seems like such a small thing, but it would really mean the world to me!